 Share Your Favourite Things– Give your child his/her favourite snack or toy, and get him/her to share them with everyone in the room.
 The message to convey here is that sharing is a way of life and that it spreads joy and happiness to those around us.

-Play family games such as “Snap”, memory card games or “Pop up pirate”where everyone needs to wait his/her turn to have a go.
-This gives them some first-hand experience about sharing the game with everyone in the family and the value of taking turns.
+Play family games such as “Snap”, memory card games or “Pop up pirate” where everyone needs to wait his/her turn to have a go.
+These turn-taking games give them some first-hand experience about sharing the game with everyone in the family and the value of taking turns.

-When children are having problems sharing a toy, you can use a timer to stop the squabbling and ensure fair play.
+Turn-taking games or other similar forms of play can show that some children have problems sharing a toy.
+To resolve this, you can use a timer to stop the squabbling and ensure fair play.
 Here’s how to use the time-sharing method:

 Think of a number in your head and get each child to choose a number